AdolfoMZ2984/books_to_scrape/README.md

 ## Outputs

 The program creates a folder named 'Catalog', if it doesn't already exist.
 It then creates a folder for each category in which it subsequently places the downloaded image for each book and a .csv file containing a row for each book in the category.
 This folder is referenced in this repository's .gitignore to avoid uploading its contents to the remote repository.
+When the script is done running, the Categories file will be between 40 and 45 MB in size.